- Written by Dr.Mehmet Demircioglu

 Patients often ask whether they should start or stop minoxidil around surgery.
 That decision should be made carefully, because shedding or irritation can confuse the recovery picture.
 If minoxidil is changed at the wrong time, the patient may blame the transplant, the medication, or the lack of PRP without knowing which factor is responsible.

-For post-surgery medication questions, I also recommend reading the page about medications after hair transplant.
+For after surgery medication questions, I also recommend reading the page about medications after hair transplant.
 Do not mix every treatment together and hope for the best.
 Each treatment should have its own reason.

-When a patient changes medication, adds PRP, and changes photo conditions all at once, it becomes difficult to understand what is helping and what is only noise.
-A simpler plan usually gives cleaner follow-up.
+If medication, PRP, and photo conditions all change at once, it becomes difficult to understand what is helping and what is only noise.
+A simpler plan usually gives cleaner follow up.

 Aftercare is also more powerful than many patients realize.
 Gentle washing at the right time, avoiding trauma, protecting the scalp from unnecessary irritation, and following the clinic’s instructions are not glamorous steps, but they matter.
 A patient who follows the basic plan carefully is doing more good than a patient who buys extra treatments while neglecting the basics.